How to Reset User Password in Active Directory (3 Easy Steps)

 The above command will show the user’s PasswordLastSet date.

-For example, to get the password expiration date for all users run the “Password expiration date” report.
+To get the password expiration date for all users run the “Password expiration date” report.

 These reports come in useful for auditing user passwords and meeting security requirements.

 In this article, I showed you three options on how to reset a user password in Active Directory.
 I recommend you try out all three options and see which one works best for you.
-If you have questions or a comment please post them below.
+If you have questions or a comment, please post them below.

 Related Articles